sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/redshift.rst

 Fire Insights provides the capability to create a "Redshift connection" and use it for reading from and writing to Amazon Redshift tables.
 Below are the steps for creating a Redshift connection in Fire Insights:

 ..
-Note:: you can use jdbc connection type to create redshift connection too and use it in read jdbc and Save jdbc node.
+Note:: you can use jdbc connection type to create Redshift connection too and use it in read jdbc and Save jdbc node.

 Connections can be at various levels: